Serbia Country Commercial Guide

 Broadband Connectivity

 Mobile broadband connectivity is developed and widespread in Serbia, with 3G covering almost 99% of the population and 4G covering more than 90%.
 In addition to strong 3G and 4G networks, the Government of Serbia and the top mobile network operators are planning to roll-out 5G networks in 2025 through spectrum allocation auctions.
-Key mobile operator companies are state-owned Telekom Srbija, and EU based Yettel and A1.
+Key mobile operator companies are state-owned Telekom Srbija, and Emirates majority owned Yettel and A1 Telekom Austria Group, owned by Mexican America Movil.

 Despite strong mobile connectivity, the Serbian Government recognizes the need to expand and strengthen its digital infrastructure.
 The Strategy for the Development of Next Generation Networks in the Republic of Serbia illustrate this recognition and promotes the use of cloud computing, the Internet of Things and 5G connectivity.
 Contrary to mobile broadband, fixed-broadband connectivity in Serbia will require further strengthening and expansion, with only18% of the population having access to fixed broadband.

 The Law on Electronic Communications foresees the adoption of incentive measures for the improvement of the electronic communications market, which are particularly related to the development of broadband communication infrastructure in rural and underdeveloped areas.
-The Government adopted the Regulation on establishing the Program for the Development of Broadband Communication Infrastructure in Rural and Underdeveloped Areas of the Republic of Serbia for the period from 2024 -2026, aiming to provide internet connection to approximately 880 schools, public institutions, local institutions, as well as approximately 152,000 households.
+In August 2024, the Government adopted the Regulation on establishing the Program for the Development of Broadband Communication Infrastructure in Rural and Underdeveloped Areas of the Republic of Serbia for the period from 2024 -2026, aiming to provide internet connection to approximately 880 schools, public institutions, local institutions, as well as approximately 152,000 households.
 The intention is to enable rural areas to get access to modern electronic services, and boost the economy, especially through micro and small businesses.
 This will enable the joint construction of broadband communication infrastructure throughout the country, where there is less economic interest of operators to build a network.
-The implementation of this project will, require adequate infrastructure solutions, telecommunications equipment and software.
+The implementation of this pr

 Next Generation Networks